Mahmoud Ahmadinejad: 2024 presidential election

+U.S. sanctions

+On 19 August 2023, following a prisoner swap between Iran and the United States, the United States Department of the Treasury sanctioned Ahmadinejad under Executive Order 14078 in September for his involvement in detaining several U.S. citizens.
+According to the Treasury Department, Ahmadinejad had provided material support to the Ministry of Intelligence and Security and during his presidency was involved with the detention of Robert Levinson and three U.S. hikers by appointing Gholam-Hossein Mohseni-Eje'i and Heydar Moslehi in 2005 and 2009 as the Minister of Intelligence respectively, who oversaw the detention of U.S. citizens during their tenures.
+Ahmadinejad was also being considered for further sanctions under Executive Order 13599.

 Party affiliation

 Ahmadinejad has been an active and prominent member of the right-wing Islamic Society of Engineers since its establishment until 2005.
 As of 2014, he is still a member of the party but is not active since 2005.
 He was also a founding member of the Society of Devotees of the Islamic Revolution, but left in 2011.

 Since 2005, Ahmadinejad has introduced himself as non-partisan, even anti-party and did not try to gain support of political parties despite being supported by the conservative camp.
-A National Democratic Institute report published in 2009 states that Ahmadinejad is self-described "Principlist".
+A National Democratic Institute report published in 2009 states that Ahmadinejad is a self-described "principlist".